Successful On-Page SEO for MyListing Websites

 - Root Cause: Poorly coded “responsive” themes and/or misconfiguration of CSS by the web designer.

-- Way to Discover: Browse your website on a mobile device, review on sites that test mobile responsiveness.
+- Way to Discover: Browse your website on a mobile device, and/or review it from sites/tools that test mobile responsiveness (i.e. mobile emulators).

 - Resolution Options: Switch to a WordPress theme or use CSS to assist with website responsiveness.